tektronix/tm_devices/docs/advanced/signal_generators.md

 !!! caution
     Due to the length of Blocking commands, a query may time out when sent if performed immediately after a large series of consecutive Blocking commands.

-Some commands can perform data analysis on another thread, these are referred to as Overlapping commands.
+Some commands can perform data analysis on another thread; these are referred to as Overlapping commands.
 They allow any command to be started while they are being executed.
 They cannot begin if the previous command was blocking or sequential, or if the operation complete status register is not set.